donofden/donofden.github.io/_posts/2021-03-01-coginito-auth+auth-cloud-front-for-s3.md

 - Lambda@Edge
 - Secret Manager

-Along with a simple JS script and a Python Script for Lambda@Edge which we developed using chalice.
+Along with a simple JS script and Python Script for Lambda@Edge which we developed using chalice.

 Ok, Lets go step by step.